371team4/371Team4/userManual/README.md

 When opening the WebApp on a computer/mobile device the default page you will be directed to is the Slides page.
 Whereas, with the ChromeBit it will be set to only view the Show View page. <i>What are these pages?!
 Have no fear, we will get there!</i>

-Explains:
-* <s>The differences between these views</s>
-* How to set up the ChromeBit
-    * So it can load on the Show View Page on boot
-    * Updating the ChromeBit
+On the ChromeBits a 3rd Party App will need to be installed and setup so that whenever the ChromeBit is turned on it will load the proper webpage.

 ## ChromeBit
 As previously stated, the default page for the ChromeBit is the Show View page.
 This page will flip/rotate/carousel through all of the events that you have saved in the system to display to your residents.